SINTEF-9012/soar4bc/README.md

 ### Populating Database and Dashboard

-Open the minio database in browser: [http://localhost:9099](http://localhost:9099).
+Open the minio database in the browser: [http://localhost:9099](http://localhost:9099).
-Log in with user name and password (detailed in docker compose file).
+Log in with the user name and password (detailed in the docker-compose file).

 Create a user and set the policy to readwrite.
 The access and secret keys need to be updated in the `connection/minio_config.ini` file, and in `statistics/minio_config.ini`.
-Create a bucket and update the bucket name in `connection/minio_api.py` file.
+Create a bucket and update the bucket name in the `connection/minio_api.py` file.
 Add the PCAP file to the bucket.

-Open the neo4j database in browser: [http://localhost:7474](http://localhost:7474).
+Open the neo4j database in the browser: [http://localhost:7474](http://localhost:7474).
-Log in with user name and password (detailed in docker compose file).
+Log in with the user name and password (detailed in the docker-compose file).

 Create a user and set the policy to readwrite.
 The access and secret keys need to be updated in the connection/minio_config.ini file.
-Create a bucket and update the bucket name in connection/minio_api.py file.
+Create a bucket and update the bucket name in the connection/minio_api.py file.
 Add the file to the bucket.

-Open the dashboard in browser: [http://localhost:3000](http://localhost:3000), choose "New Dashboard".
+Open the dashboard in the browser: [http://localhost:3000](http://localhost:3000), and choose "New Dashboard".
-Log in with user name: neo4j, password: sindit-neo4j.
+Log in with the username: neo4j and the password: sindit-neo4j.

 **Create database**: If the database is empty, you can load one by opening Neo4j Browser at [http://localhost:7474](http:localhost:7474).
 Copy the content in `samples/sample-data-updated.cypher` and paste it into the query box of the Neo4j browser, then execute the query.
 This query contains one example static data node and one analytics node.
 The name/type of the PCAP file needs to correspond to the endpoint/type properties of the static node and vice-versa.

-**Load dashboard**: To load a dashboard, press load dashboard button in left side panel.
+**Load dashboard**: To load a dashboard, press load dashboard button in the left side panel.
 Choose "Select from file", and choose a sample database (e.g. dashboard-2023-12-05.json) in the "samples" folder in this repo.

-If the database is empty, you can load one by opening Neo4j Browser at http://localhost:7474 (log in using details in docker compose file).
+If the database is empty, you can load one by opening Neo4j Browser at http://localhost:7474 (log in using details in docker-compose file).
 Copy the content in samples/sample-data-updated.cypher and paste it into the query box of the Neo4j browser, then execute the query.
 The name/type of the object file added in Minio needs to correspond to the endpoint/type properties of the static node.

 ## Running SOAR Experiment based on MiniNet (Based on the work by Valtteri)